-The surface of the road is gravel, rocky and rough in parts.
+The road is gravel, rocky and rough in parts.
 It’s 25.74km (16 miles) long.
 From Ouray, the road turns off the road to Yankee Boy Basin above the Camp Bird Mine near the ghost town of Sneffels southwest of Ouray, and climbs through Imogene Basin to the summit.
 From Telluride, the road takes off north of downtown and climbs past the ghost town of Tomboy through Savage Basin to the summit.
 You’ll find historical mining towns along the way.

 This gravel road is not for beginners.
 Expect some steep parts.
 Do not take this trip lightly.
 The road is rocky, steep and narrow in places and passing can be dangerous.
 Stock SUVs should have low-range gearing, 4-wheel drive, high clearance and skid plates.
 Experienced drivers only.
 Drive carefully.
 It would be pretty easy to accidentally drive off the side, and it would be a fatal mistake.
 The road is very narrow in parts and be prepared to deal with vehicles passing in the other direction.
 The drive itself can be intimidating at times depending on your skills and comfort with heights and exposure.

 Pic: Clint Mitchell